kenofrianeza/spy-among-us/README.md

-# spy-among-us
+# Spy Among Us Game
-Repository containing GUI and client files for CS 192 project, Spy Among Us
+This is a course requirements for CS191/192 Software Engineering Courses of the Department of Computer Science, College of Engineering, University of the Philippines, Diliman under the guidance of Ma.
+Rowena C. Solamo for AY 2020-2021.

-Ron Surara
+Frianeza, Keno Roberto

-Marie Francheska Masangkay
+Masangkay, Marie Francheska

-Keno Frianeza
+Surara, Ron